oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

 ## Introduction

-In this lab, we will use the One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite environment.
+In this lab, we will use the One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite (EBS) environment in your Oracle Cloud Infrastructure (OCI) tenancy.

 Estimated Time: 45 minutes

-### About <Product/Technology> (Optional)
+### About Oracle E-Business Suite Cloud Manager
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.
+Oracle E-Business Suite Cloud Manager is a web application running on a Compute instance in your own tenancy.
+It is used to provision and manage the lifecycle of all your EBS environments in your OCI tenancy.

 ### Objectives

 In this lab, you will:
+* Provision your first Oracle E-Business Suite environment.
-* Enable and Set Oracle E-Business Suite Account Passwords.
+* Enable and set Oracle E-Business Suite account passwords.
 * Open up security configurations to allow traffic to E-Business Suite.
-* Configure Local Hosts File and Log in to Oracle E-Business Suite.
+* Configure Local hosts file and log in to Oracle E-Business Suite.

 ### Prerequisites (Optional)